 An alternative layout of individual turbines and turbine strings in the project area (referred to as Alternative A) was evaluated during the early stages of project development and was subsequently refined to reduce potential impacts; the resulting layout defines the proposed action.
-Alternative A was rejected for further consideration by the Applicant because of its higher environmental impacts.
+The Applicant rejected Alternative A because of its higher environmental impacts.
 A summary of Alternative A is presented below (Sagebrush Power Partners LLC 2003b).
 The discussion below is limited to the "most likely" choice of turbine size.

 Alternative A is composed of 174 wind turbine generators that would disrupt an approximate footprint of 105 acres (compared to approximately 93 acres for the proposed action) (Figure 2-7).
 Alternative A would extend several miles to the west of the proposed project area, across Swauk Creek to the western edge of Lookout Mountain.
-Alternative A would require constructing approximately 28 miles of new and upgraded access roads (2 miles greater than under the proposed action) and about 5 miles of overhead electrical power lines (more than double the amount compared to the proposed action).
+Alternative A would require constructing approximately 28 miles of new and upgraded access roads (2 miles more than under the proposed action) and about 5 miles of overhead electrical power lines (more than double the amount compared to the proposed action).